 Herniated Disks and Bacteria

-A herniated disk in the spine is often a painful condition.
-The outer part of the disk ruptures and the inner part protrudes and presses on a nerve.
+A herniated or slipped disk in the spine is often a painful condition.
+The outer part of the disk ruptures, and the inner part protrudes and presses on a nerve.
 Physical therapy and anti-inflammatory medicines frequently reduce the pain and help the body to heal itself.
-Sometimes the pain persists, however, and the problem becomes chronic.
+Unfortunately, sometimes the pain persists and the problem becomes chronic.
 In this situation, spinal surgery may be recommended.

 Researchers from the University of Southern Denmark have found bacterial infections in some herniated disks.
 They believe that 20% to 40% of chronic back pain cases associated with a herniation are produced by a bacterial infection.
 The scientists also say that antibiotics (or at least the one that they tested) can reduce the pain.